 The top growth stocks right now are companies expanding faster than the broader market, as well as their peers.
 That often involves riding a long-term trend that will result in a durable tailwind for years to come.

-Here are a few examples of growth stocks to watch based on recent performance and financial metrics.
-I’ll also provide each stock’s consensus analyst rating, courtesy of S&P Global Market Intelligence.
-The consensus rating is the average of all known analyst ratings of the stock, boiled down to a numerical system where
+Today, I’ll look at some of the best growth stocks for 2026 based on recent performance, financial metrics, and equity analysts’ ratings and growth projections.
+I’ll include both long-term earnings-growth estimates and consensus analyst ratings, courtesy of S&P Global Market Intelligence.
+The consensus rating is the average of all known analyst ratings of the stock, boiled down to a numerical system where …

 In short, the lower the number, the better the overall consensus view on the stock.